Physical Vs. Chemical Exfoliation: Which Is Better?

 • Using retinol with AHAs, BHAs, and plant enzymes

-Whether using physical or chemical exfoliators, you have to be careful about the frequency to avoid irritating your skin.
+Whether using physical or chemical exfoliators, how often should you exfoliate your skin?
+This is an important thing to consider to avoid irritating your skin.

 How Often To Exfoliate